swcarpentry/DEPRECATED-boot-camps/python/README.md

 Starting an IPython Notebook
 ----------------------------

-To learn about these core concepts and the Python language, we'll mostly be working within the IPython notebook.
+To learn about these core concepts and the Python language, we'll start off by working within the IPython notebook.

 To start up a notebook, open Terminal and navigate to the folder containing the